api3dao/old-api3-docs/docs/airnode/v0.6/concepts/request.md

 ## Check if request is awaiting fulfillment

-There is a convenience method in AirnodeRrp.sol called `requestIsAwaitingFulfillment()` that can be called to check if a request was made but not yet fulfilled/failed.
+There is a convenience method in AirnodeRrpV0.sol called `requestIsAwaitingFulfillment()` that can be called to check if a request was made but not yet fulfilled/failed.
 If a requester has made a request, received a `requestId` but did not hear back, it can call this method to check if the